Sousastep/SousaFX-docs/docs/content/crossover.rst

 |

-The second crossover is made with `fabfilter proq3 <https://www.youtube.com/watch?v=qrXXNKhjBE8&t=436s>`_, which you can use if you have proq3.
+The second crossover is made with `FabFilter ProQ3 <https://www.youtube.com/watch?v=qrXXNKhjBE8&t=436s>`_, which you can use if you have ProQ3.

 .. image:: media/crossoverfab.png
    :width: 85%